dubiousnate/mints-awesome-server/index.md

 ## 🎮 You’re Ready to Play!
 That’s it!
-You’re ready to explore, build, and have fun on **Mint’s Awesome Server** with friends and family.
+You’re ready to explore, build, and have fun on **Mint’s Merry Realm** with friends and family.

 See you on **Mint’s Awesome Server!** 🍀